David Stuart Horner: Career

+Adrian Wright, the biographer of L. P. Hartley (Hartley was a good friend of Horner; they met through Sitwell in 1933), said that, despite the downplay of many Sitwells' biographies, Horner was a "man of taste and literary ability."

+Personal life

+Horner was the longtime companion of Sir Osbert Sitwell (1892–1969).
+They met at a London party in 1923, when Horner was an undergraduate at Cambridge.
+During their relationship, both of them had other affairs, Sitwell with art critic Adrian Stokes and Horner with Vicomte Bernard d'Hendecourt, with whom Horner lived for several years in Paris and from whom he received an inheritance.
 Horner and Sitwell lived together at Renishaw Hall, but they also had a flat in London, and wintered at Castello di Montegufoni, which was Horner's favorite residence.
 Edith Sitwell, who was living with them, disliked Horner.
-Somewhere around the 1950s the relationship deteroriated and by the 1960s they were estranged.
+Somewhere around the 1950s the relationship deteriorated and by the 1960s they were estranged.

-Adrian Wright, the biographer of L. P. Hartley (Hartley was a good friend of Horner; they met through Sitwell in 1933), said that, despite the downplay of many Sitwells' biographies, Horner was "man of taste and literary ability."

 David Stuart Horner died in 1983; his obituary appeared in The Times on 7 January 1984.
 His manuscript collection was donated at the Eton College Library.
 The largest single collection of Sitwell papers is in the Harry Ransom Humanities Research Center at the University of Texas at Austin.
 It includes 951 letters from Osbert Sitwell to David Horner and it has been said that Horner sold them to the University of Texas as a spite gesture for having been denied the inheritance of Montegufoni, the Italian Castle he loved, over Sitwell's death; Osbert Sitwell wrote off Horner from a previous will, leaving his London flat to his male nurse, Frank Magro, and Montegufoni to his nephew.